realJohnDoe/Python-8/Hello-world/Hello-world.md

 It’s traditional to write a program to output ‘Hello world!’ when you learn a new programming language.

->Öppna startprojektet i en ny flik i webbläsaren genom att högerklicka eller långklicka här: https://trinket.io/python/cb3c5d8930
+:pencil2: Öppna startprojektet i en ny flik i webbläsaren genom att högerklicka eller långklicka här: https://trinket.io/python/cb3c5d8930
 ![image](https://user-images.githubusercontent.com/4598641/219971993-cc7b2b07-d871-4bff-b6e3-6b234e0b1d43.png)

 The line `#!/bin/python3` tells repl.it that you are using Python 3 (the latest version).
 The import lines tell Python that you are going to use code you didn’t write.